Gronis/OpenEcs/README.md

         //it is also important to use "add" instead of "set"
         //as "set" assumes that all required components are
-        //already set for this entity.
+        //already set for this entity (Since they are
+        //required).
     }
 };
 ```

-Once we have the Entity AliasConstructor, we can create
+Once we have the EntityAlias constructor, we can create
 an entity using the "create" function.

 ```